Skip to content

 • Open a Pull Request with your proposal.

-• Approval and merge: - If the community agrees, the PR is merged. - Approved proposals become part of the official community roadmap.
+• Approved proposals become part of the official community roadmap.

 Can an Improvement Proposal lead to a Governance Proposal?